-4. It’s tacky to ask for cash gifts.
+Is it tacky to ask for cash as a gift?

-5. The mother of the bride can’t host the bridal shower.
+Can the mother of the bride host the bridal shower?

 Traditionally, it was considered gift-grabby if members of the bride's immediate family, like her mom, planned and hosted the shower, which is why you'd often see the maid of honor, entire wedding party, a family friend or the in-laws commonly play host.
 But that's not really a thing anymore.
 Really, it comes down to who wants to throw the shower—the bride's aunts, in-laws, family friends, college roommates or even coworkers—as well as who lives where.

-6. You have to have a rehearsal dinner.
+Do I have to host a rehearsal dinner?

 You're going to want to rehearse your ceremony, but as for what you do before or after?
 Totally up to you.
 Traditionally, when most couples lived separately before tying the knot, and engagements were only a few weeks long, the rehearsal dinner would be the first time both sets of parents could meet.
 Having a rehearsal dinner is still a fabulous idea, but if there's no time or room in the budget, it's fine to skip it, especially if your ceremony rehearsal has to take place on a weekday or the morning of your wedding.
 And it also doesn't have to be a dinner—ever considered a rehearsal brunch or roaming cocktail party including any early guests?

-False!
-The only etiquette rule you have to follow at your prewedding bash is that anyone invited to it must also be invited to the wedding.
+No. The only wedding etiquette rule you have to follow at your pre wedding bash is that anyone invited to it must also be invited to the wedding.
 After that, go nuts.

-8. You have to leave for your honeymoon right after your reception.
+Do I have to leave for my honeymoon right after my reception?

 It's your honeymoon—you can leave whenever you want!
 Heading straight to your honeymoon can be very romantic, but it can honestly be a logistical nightmare.
 Whether you jet off immediately following morning-after brunch or wait six months, your first newlywed trip should be completely tailored to you two—not tradition.